MersChanachon/WizardofOS-OS/README.md

 dataset.zip: Zipped dataset required for training/testing (must be extracted).

 🛠️ Setup
-Make sure to install the required packages:
+Make sure to install the required packages directly in google colab:

-bash
-Copy
-Edit
-pip install -r requirements.txt
-Or install manually within Colab:

-python
-Copy
-Edit
 !pip install memory_profiler

 🚀 Usage
 Mount Google Drive (if using Colab).